shreyashji/Data_Visualization_DashBoarding/README.md

 -close & apply
 -after close & apply in data pan where tabular columns are prsnt change date column type & format=daymmm yy

-####if you add new cols ,values in monthly ,to get this new dta ain power bi dashboard just refesh the data
-####in the field option chosse the excel file table name and righ click and chosse refresh data
+-if you add new cols ,values in monthly ,to get this new dta ain power bi dashboard just refesh the data in the field option chosse the excel file table name and righ click and chosse refresh data